GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 ### 3. Make PRs

-Now that you have your code working locally, open PRs for [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).
+Now that you have your code working locally, open a PR for [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).

 For the Magic Modules PR, the most important check is `terraform-validator-test` - the other checks only matter if you're also making changes to the terraform provider.